Unfamiliar with Philippine law

 Generic models don’t know Civil Code articles, Republic Act numbers, or the formatting Filipino courts expect.

-Legalia is a Philippine legal document drafting workspace for common legal forms used by Filipino lawyers and notary publics.
-Fill a short form, preview a court-ready draft, then polish wording without changing facts, dates, amounts, or legal meaning.
+Legalia is a drafting workspace for the forms Filipino lawyers and notaries use every day.
+Fill a short form, preview a court-ready draft, then polish the wording — without touching your facts, dates, amounts, or legal meaning.

-Generic AI gives you American legal formats, wrong RA numbers, and missing notarial blocks.
-You spend as much time fixing the draft as writing it yourself.
+Generic AI hands you American legal formats, wrong RA numbers, and missing notarial blocks — so you spend as long fixing the draft as you would writing it.

 Generic models don’t know Civil Code articles, Republic Act numbers, or the formatting Filipino courts expect.